 The WLU Staff Association (WLUSA) represents all of the office, clerical, and technical employees of Wilfrid Laurier University.
 These dedicated individuals—over 500 of them—devote their working hours to support highly talented undergraduate and graduate students, faculty, and other members of the university community interested in life-long learning.
 WLUSA provides a democratic forum in which its members develop a mutual understanding of collective needs through education in the historical and current conditions of the labour movement.
 This leads WLUSA to encourage wider communication channels among all employees of the university

 WLUSA consists of nearly 550 support staff employees at Wilfrid Laurier University, including the FSW building located in Kitchener, the Balsallie School, Commuitech, and various other off campus locations in the region of Waterloo.
-WLUSA became certified in 1995, and in April of 2012 held a ratification vote choosing to remain under the jurisdiction of agreement with the Ontario Secondary School Teachers’ Federation (OSSTF).
+WLUSA became certified as an independent union in 1995.
+In September 2009, the Member voted in favour to transfer its jurisdiction to the Ontario Secondary School Teachers’ Federation (OSSTF).

 The History of WLUSA